 • discuss the content you found most valuable.

 In all cases, for a single non-SUPA Specialist course, students can earn at most 20 hours of credit.
 Please note that this limit of 20 hours was put in place for students beginning in 2020/21.
-In previous years, the credit limit for a single nonSUPA course was 30 hours.
-Students who began their studies prior to 2020/21 will be allowed to claim up to 30 hours of credit for a single non-SUPA course.
+Students who began their studies prior to 2020/21 are allowed to claim up to 30 hours of credit for a single non-SUPA course.